These events may not be entirely real.

 ‘If you must.
 I’m busy at the moment.
 Wait….someone’s coming in.
 I’m going to put you on hold a moment.’

 The brain curdling sound of easy listening filtered through the air.
-It was twenty minutes before the next generation M-Frame came back.
+It was twenty minutes before the next generation M-Frame returned.

-‘Ahem, the stockbrokers want me to chair a meeting for them on free range hunt sab disposal, and they’re offers loads better than yours.
-I get to go to Windsor with them on a jolly.’
+‘Ahem, the stockbrokers want me to chair a meeting for them on free range sab hunting, and they’re offers loads better than yours.
+I get to go to Kent with them on a jolly.
+There’s been an unusually high concentration of anti hunt activity in the area.
+We’re going to clean it up.’

 He eyed his companions.